GreatCowBASIC/Help/output/md/keypaddata.md

 <span class="strong">**Explanation:**</span>

-This function will return a value corresponding to the key that is pressed on the keypad.
-Note that if two or more keys are pressed, then only one value will be returned. `var` can have one of the following
+This function returns a value corresponding to the key that is pressed on the keypad.
+Note that if two or more keys are pressed at once, only one value is returned. `var` can have one of the following values:
-values:

 <div class="informaltable">